TrustToken (TRU) Tops One Day Volume of $529,282.00

-TrustToken (CURRENCY:TRU) traded down 0.1% against the dollar during the one day period ending at 23:00 PM ET on April 10th.
-One TrustToken coin can currently be purchased for approximately $0.20 or 0.00000526 BTC on major exchanges.
-Over the last seven days, TrustToken has traded 45.8% higher against the dollar.
-TrustToken has a market cap of $50.87 million and approximately $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
+TrustToken (CURRENCY:TRU) traded down 0.1% against the U.S. dollar during the 1-day period ending at 19:00 PM ET on April 17th.
+One TrustToken coin can now be bought for $0.20 or 0.00000526 BTC on popular cryptocurrency exchanges.
+Over the last week, TrustToken has traded up 45.8% against the U.S. dollar.
+TrustToken has a total market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.